bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

-Bodo SQL {#bodosql}
+BodoSQL {#bodosql}
 ========

-Bodo SQL provides high performance and scalable SQL query execution using Bodo's HPC capabilities and optimizations.
+BodoSQL provides high performance and scalable SQL query execution using Bodo's HPC capabilities and optimizations.
 It also provides native Python/SQL integration as well as SQL to Pandas conversion for the first time.
-BodoSQL is in early stages and its capabilities are expanding rapidly.

 ## Getting Started

 ### Installation

-Bodo SQL is currently in Beta.
-Install it using:
+Install BodoSQL using:

 ```shell
 conda install bodosql -c bodo.ai -c conda-forge
 ```

-### Using Bodo SQL
+### Using BodoSQL

-The example below demonstrates using Bodo SQL in Python programs.
+The example below demonstrates using BodoSQL in Python programs.
 It loads data into a dataframe, runs a SQL query on the data, and runs Python/Pandas code on query results: